pawelniewie/pawelniewiadomski.com/src/content/articles/2016-06-06-building-bitbucket-add-on-in-rails-part-7.md

 ---
-title: "How to build BitBucket Cloud add-on in Rails &rarr; accessing BitBucket API from the server"
+title: "How to build BitBucket Cloud add-on in Rails → accessing BitBucket API from the server"
 date: "2016-06-06"
 description: "The last thing I want to mention is how to make a call to BitBucket REST API from the server.
 This is something I struggled for.
 Seems the official..."
 tags: